MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/identity.md

 For more information, see [Create your Office 365 tenant account](/microsoft-365/education/deploy/create-your-office-365-tenant).

 > [!TIP]
-> To learn more, and practice how to configure the Microsoft 365 tenant for your school, follow [**this interactive demo**](https://www.microsoft.com/en-us/education/interactive-demos/set-up-Microsoft-365).
+> To learn more, and practice how to configure the Microsoft 365 tenant for your school, try <a href="https://www.microsoft.com/en-us/education/interactive-demos/set-up-Microsoft-365" target="_blank"><b>this interactive demo</b></a>.
 ### Explore the Microsoft 365 admin center

 The **Microsoft 365 admin center** is the hub for all administrative consoles for the Microsoft 365 cloud.
-To access the [Microsoft 365 admin center](https://admin.microsoft.com), sign in to the with the same global administrator account when you [created the Microsoft 365 tenant](#create-a-microsoft-365-tenant).
+To access the <a href="https://entra.microsoft.com" target="_blank"><b>Microsoft Entra admin center</b></a>, sign in to the with the same global administrator account when you [created the Microsoft 365 tenant](#create-a-microsoft-365-tenant).

 From the Microsoft 365 admin center, you can access different administrative dashboards: Azure Active Directory, Microsoft Endpoint Manager, Intune for Education, and others: